graphql-community/graphql-directive-rest/README.md

 });
 ```

 > Warning!
-Directive overwrites your resolvers if defined.
+Directive overwrites your resolvers if they're defined

 ## Example queries: